nightelectricity/nightelectricity.github.io/_posts/2023-07-27-A-DEATH-IN-DUNGENESS.md

 They wanted to visit Prospect Cottage.

 I’m not going to get too much into the biography of Derek Jarman.
 There’s no amount of words I could write about the late great queer artist, filmmaker, costume designer, stage designer, writer, gardener and gay rights activist that would not feel inconclusive and reductive.
-Taken from us far too soon at the age of 52, he was a legend that would have despised such a title.
+Taken from us far too soon at the age of 52, he is one of the few people I consider to be a legend.
 And towards the end of his life, he lived in Dungeness, in Prospect Cottage.

 It is a beautiful place.
 I can understand why he bought it so suddenly, seeing it with a For Sale sign on a trip with Tilda Swinton must have felt like serendipity.
 As he describes it: